CloverTerrace/weather/README.md

-## setting it up ⛈️
+## getting started ⛈️

 1. **create the repo**
 download the files, and the add them to a new GitHub repository with pages enabled. name it whatever you want, but it's case sensitive!

-*important settings*
-- under general settings, make sure your default branch is set to main
-- under build and deployment, source should say "deploy from a branch", branches should be "main" and "/(root)"
-- it's never a bad idea to enforce HTTPS

-3. **get a weather underground API key** (free) at https://www.wunderground.com/member/api-keys — log in with the account linked to your station.
+2. **get a weather underground API key** (free) at https://www.wunderground.com/member/api-keys — log in with the account linked to your station.
+   *because ecowitt doesn't have a native eay to do this, I used Leo Herzog's Weather   Underground Forwarder (https://github.com/leoherzog/WundergroundStationForwarder)*

-4. **Find your Station ID.** This is the ID you already use when uploading data from your Ecowitt console/gateway to Weather Underground (looks like `KPAPLACE44`).
+3.  **get your station ID.** this is the ID you already use when uploading data from your Ecowitt console/gateway to Weather Underground (looks like `KPAPLACE44`).

-5. **Add two repository secrets:**
-   Go to your repo → Settings → Secrets and variables → Actions → New repository secret, and add:
+6. **add two repository secrets:** go to your repo → Settings → Secrets and variables → Actions → New repository secret, and add:
    - `WU_STATION_ID` — your station ID
    - `WU_API_KEY` — your API key

-6. **Enable GitHub Pages:**
+7. **enable GitHub page:**
-   Settings → Pages → Source: "Deploy from a branch" → select `main` and `/ (root)`.
+   setting → pages → source: "deploy from a branch" → select `main` and `/ (root)`.

-7. **Run the workflow once manually** to generate the first `data/weather.json`: go to the Actions tab → "Update Weather Data" → "Run workflow".
-After that it'll run automatically every 10 minutes.
+8. **run the workflow once manually** to generate the first `data/weather.json`: go to the actions tab → "Update Weather Data" → "run workflow". after that it'll run automatically every 5 minutes, or as frequently as the git gods allow.

-8. Visit your Pages URL (something like `https://yourusername.github.io/your-repo-name/`) and you should see your live conditions.
+9. visit your page URL (something like `https://yourusername.github.io/your-repo-name/`) and you should see your live conditions.

 ## camera setup 🌤️

-I created this for my personal Ecowitt camera, but the same setup steps would apply to almost any other camera that has API functionality and a stable image url.
-Ecowitt's response structure can vary slightly by device/firmware, so the script searches the response for an image URL rather than assuming one exact key path.
-If it can't find one on the first run, check the "Fetch latest camera snapshot" step's log in the Actions tab — the script prints the full raw API response there so you can see the actual key path and adjust `find_image_url()` if needed.
+I created this for my personal ecowitt camera, but the same setup steps should apply to almost any other camera that has API functionality and a stable image url. ecowitt response structure can vary slightly by device/firmware, so the script searches the response for an image URL rather than assuming one exact key path. if it can't find one on the first run, check the
+"Fetch latest camera snapshot" step's log in the Actions tab — the script prints the full raw API response there so you can see the actual key path and adjust `find_image_url()` if needed.
 This